Transcript #78: Setting Expectations for Open Source Participation

 15:13 Do it like you were asking your mother to do it or something like that.

-15:25 Like, I realized after listening to this and watching it that I think it will help me even interact with my own team at work when it isn't volunteer, it's people getting paid, but you still need to be respectful and considerate.
+15:25 Like I realized after watching, listening to this and watching it, that I think it will help me even interact with my own team at work when it isn't volunteer.

-15:37 It's still basically a zero-sum game for their time and energy.
+15:37 It's still basically a zero sum game for their time and energy.

-15:46 Yeah.
+15:45 Yeah.

-15:47 Yeah, for sure.
+15:46 Yeah, yeah, for sure.

-15:48 Kojo, did you get to see this talk either in Vancouver or at the conference?
+15:47 Kojo, did you get to see this talk either in Vancouver or at the conference?

-15:53 There was a similar talk at PyCon Canada in Montreal.
+15:52 No, I saw there was a similar talk at PyCon Canada in Montreal, but I saw it in Vancouver.

-16:06 - I've seen a little bit of that, maybe a little more than I would like.
+16:06 I've seen a little bit of that, maybe a little more than I would like.

 16:08 I have seen people sort of complaining about open source projects, maybe not meeting their standards or not being updated as quickly or as well as they would like.

-16:18 I tend to be a little bit prickly about that kind of thing because I think, so I'm relatively new to software engineering, And a lot of my exposure to software engineering practices have been through the open source community and through some of the larger open source projects.
+16:24 And a lot of my exposure to software engineering practices have been through the open source community and through some of the larger open source projects.

 16:32 And so I have an understanding that a lot of these things that people depend on are being built by volunteers who are doing it in their spare time.